 "Apocalypse is the mystery within us.
-The Revelation of the hidden nature of the human body"
+The Revelation of the hidden nature of human body"

-Dear People we are happy to introduce you to Apocalisse Nova, a choreographic project which came to life from the idea of Alessandro Pintus and the collaboration, since 2013, between NON Company (Italy) and asperformance (Germany).
+Dear people we are happy to introduce you to Apocalisse Nova, a choreographic project which came to life from the idea of Alessandro Pintus and the collaboration, since 2013, between NON Company (Italy) and asperformance (Germany).
 Our goal is to create a dance piece for a group of international performers, inspired by the revolutionary masterpiece of the Italian renaissance painter Luca Signorelli, placed in the Nova Chapel at the Orvieto Cathedral in Italy.
 The frescoes are remarkable for the way the human body is depicted and the depth of the universal message encoded in them.
-In our artistic research, started in 2017, we have been investigating the meaning of the Apocalypse nowadays, through the philosophy and methods of Butoh Dance.
+In our artistic research, started in 2017, we investigate the meaning of the Apocalypse nowadays, through the philosophy and methods of Butoh Dance.

 During the previous years of research we organized 13 different workshops hosted in 4 different countries (Italy, Germany, Austria, Czech Republic), offering more than 150 places for students coming from all over Europe.
 The main group consists of dancers from Italy, Germany and Romania aged between 20 and 50 years of both sexes.

-We will have the first debut of the performance next autumn in Munich and then we will bring the performance in Italy (Tuscania, Orvieto, Alviano) during the end of the year.
+We had the first debut of the performance in October 2020 in Munich and then we will bring the performance in spring 2021 in Italy (Tuscania, Orvieto, Alviano).

 We dance because this project is an original idea and nobody has ever attempted before a choreographic project inspired by Signorelli’s work.

 We dance to reevaluate the artistic role of Signorelli, because he is almost unknown and has been forgotten too soon.

-We dance because the Renaissance represented a revolution in our culture, and today we need a new renaissance that offers new perspectives to mankind and a possible developments of the language of dance.
+We dance because the Renaissance represented a revolution in our culture, and today we need a new renaissance that offers new perspectives to the human beings and a possible developments of the language of dance.

 We dance because this project represents a bridge between different ages, cultures and civilizations, a useful support for the artistic exchange among several countries.